HungryHowies/zitadel_k8s_script/README.md

 # Hard validation
 if [ -z "$MASTERKEY" ]; then
-  echo "❌ Failed to generate masterkey" exit 1 fi
+  echo "Failed to generate masterkey" exit 1 fi